ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Methodology

 \subsubsection{\textbf{Optimization Process}}

-TD3 \cite{fujimoto2018addressing} is one of RL algorithms.
-Since TD3 can be used to handle continuous action parameter spaces and is insensitive to hyper-parameter settings, we follow the TD3 to solve our optimization problem.
+Since TD3 \cite{fujimoto2018addressing}, one of the RL algorithms, can be used to handle continuous action parameter spaces and is insensitive to hyper-parameter settings, we follow it to solve our optimization problem.

 In RL, the objective is to find the optimal policy $\pi_\phi$, with parameters $\phi$, which maximizes the expected return $J(\phi)$.
-The optimal policy $\pi_\phi$ in our model is the optimal parameters of action $A$ that caused the collision.
+The optimal policy $\pi_\phi$ in ECSAS encodes the critical parameters of action $A$ causing the collision.
 For the continuous action space, $\pi_\phi$ can be updated by the gradient of the expected return $\nabla_\phi J(\phi)$.
-In the TD3 method, the policy, known as the actor, can be updated by the deterministic policy gradient \cite{silver2014deterministic}.
-The gradient for updating actor networks parameters $\phi$ is:
+In TD3, the policy, known as the actor, can be updated by the deterministic policy gradient \cite{silver2014deterministic}:

 where $Q_{\theta}(s,a)$ is the action-value function, and the parameter values of actions $a \in A$ are generated from an actor network.
 The critic network is updated by temporal difference learning to maintain a fixed objective $y = r + \gamma min_{i=1,2}Q_{\theta_i}'(s',\tilde{a})$ over multiple updates.
 The gradient for updating critic networks parameters $\theta$ is: